Playboy magazine founder Hugh Hefner dies at 91

 Most popular

-Hefner ran Playboy from his elaborate mansions, first in Chicago and then in Los Angeles, and became the flamboyant symbol of the lifestyle he espoused.
-For decades he was the pipe-smoking, silk-pajama-wearing center of a constant party with celebrities and Playboy models.
+By the 1970s, Playboy magazine had more than 7 million readers and had inspired raunchier imitations such as Penthouse and Hustler.
+Competition and the internet reduced circulation to less than 3 million by the 21st century, and the number of issues published annually was cut from 12 to 11.
+In 2015, Playboy ceased publishing images of naked women, citing the proliferation of nudity on the internet but restored its traditional nudity earlier this year.

+Hefner was an ongoing advertisement for his own product, the pipe-smoking, silk-pajama-wearing center of an A-list, X-rated party.
 By his own account, Hefner had sex with more than a thousand women, including many pictured in his magazine.
-One of rock n' roll's most decadent tours, the Rolling Stones shows of 1972, featured a stop at the Hefner mansion.
+One of rock 'n' roll's most decadent tours, the Rolling Stones shows of 1972 featured a stop at the Hefner mansion.

 Throughout the 1960s, Hefner left Chicago only a few times.
 In the early 1970s, he bought the second mansion in Los Angeles, flying between his homes on a private DC-9 dubbed "The Big Bunny," which boasted a giant Playboy bunny emblazoned on the tail.